vkt08/Object-Detection-in-Computer-Vision/README.md

 [![pytorch](https://img.shields.io/badge/PyTorch-2.1.0-EE4C2C.svg?style=flat&logo=pytorch)](https://pytorch.org)

 # Object Detection in Computer Vision
-## Helmet Detection by using Faster R-CNN and YOLOv8 Models
-## This Repository contains 3 Project Works on Object Detection:

 |![Object Detection](https://miro.medium.com/v2/resize:fit:828/format:webp/1*IrptRDRG8IL9o-55BKjbLA.png)|
 |:--:|
 |Object Detection|

+## Helmet Detection by using Faster R-CNN and YOLOv8 Models

+## This Repository contains 3 Project Works on Object Detection:

+## !
+If any of the files is showing any type of error, you can also use this [Drive Link](https://drive.google.com/drive/folders/1g-1384mGscvzo8tQrMRi3TiSOdwZspVM?usp=sharing) given here.

 [Dataset used for these Projects (Kaggle)](https://www.kaggle.com/datasets/andrewmvd/hard-hat-detection)